If you ask me, gongfu tea is the best method for brewing many Chinese and Taiwanese loose leaf teas.

 Personally, I like to keep brewing until I feel the tea has lost it’s flavor.
 Sometimes that’s 2-3 steeps, sometimes it’s 4-5+.
 Puerh tea in particular is known for having a ton of mileage on it.
 If you’re ever wondering if you should brew another cup, do it and see how it tastes!
 The only way to learn the limits of your tea is to surpass them and then adjust accordingly (a tea journal comes in handy here, by the way).

-This is it for the meat of the post, but read on below for some of my recommendations on gear to get started.
+Read on below for some of my recommendations on gear to get started.

 What are your recommendations for gear?